lambda-dom/class_revisions/class_revisions/components/paladin/docs/readme.md

 The changes are divided in groups.

+note(s): all tables can be edited *before* installing the mod, but do not complain if you mess things up:
+* the spell progression table is [Paladin spell progression](../resources/2da/paladin_spell_progression.2da).
+* the list of deleted spells can be found in [Paladin spellbook](../resources/2da/paladin_spellbook.2da).
+* the proficiencies can be found in [Paladin proficiencies](../resources/2da/paladin_proficiencies.2da).
+* the abilities can be found in [Paladin abilities table](../resources/2da/paladin_abilities.2da).

 ## B. 1.
 Spellcasting.

 As with KR, spellcasting is gained at level 4 and on par with clerics as far as casting level[^1].
 However, the progression table is changed in several ways.
 First and foremost, paladins now gain spells up to priest level 5.
-The progression is also different, basically, two spells per two levels -- see [mxsplpal.2da](../resources/2da/mxsplpal.2da).
+The progression is also different, basically, two spells per two levels -- see [Paladin spell progression](../resources/2da/paladin_spell_progression.2da).

 In terms of total number of spell slots, this means +1 spell at levels 1 and 2, and +3 spells at level 5 in comparison with KR, for a total of 21 spell slots.
 Versus KR, the real gains are the level 5 spells.
 These are gained through levels 18 - 24, already in HLA territory, at or post-Underdark depending on party composition and xp gains.
 Level 5 contains some powerful spells: Chaotic Commands, True Seeing, Mass Cure, Magic Resistance, Righteous Fury and Champion's Strength, all worthy additions to the spellbook, but nothing game-breaking.